ankitvarma604/Flight-Price-Prediction/README.md

 - Removing unnecessary values from the list for better analysis etc
 ### EDA
 After Data Cleaing and Feature Engineering, EDA has been done of the data generate better understanding from the Visulizations.
-- Mean price of the flight depending on different aspects like Airlines, Flight Timing, Duration etc
+- Mean price of the flight depending on different aspects like Airlines, Flight Timing, Duration, Source etc
--
+- All the major coorelated Matrixs which influences the price of a flight.
+- Fligh count depending on Departure Hour
+### Machine Learning Model Development.
+In this step I have treid to Find the best Machine Learning Algoritihm that can be use for creating the model and then found there best paramenrets using Hyperparameter Tuning.
+- Found the best model by using some Regression Models and Comparing there scores using R2_Score and accuracy score and other such criteria.
+- Created a pickle file for later phase in the pipelines.